 The PC-BEEP input allows a system beep to be sent directly from a computer through the amplifier to the speakers with few external components.
 The input is activated automatically.
-When the PC-BEEP input is active, both of the LINEIN and HPIN inputs are deselected and both the left and right channels are driven in BTL mode with the signal from PC-BEEP.
+When the PC-BEEP input is active, both LINEIN and HPIN inputs are deselected, and both the left and right channels are driven in BTL mode with the signal from PC-BEEP.
 The gain from the PC-BEEP input to the speakers is fixed at 0.3 V/V and is independent of the volume setting.
 When the PC-BEEP input is deselected, the amplifier returns to the previous operating mode and volume setting.
-Furthermore, if the amplifier is in shutdown mode, activating PC-BEEP takes the device out of shutdown and outputs the PC-BEEP signal, then return the amplifier to shutdown mode.
+Furthermore, if the amplifier is in shutdown mode, activating PC-BEEP takes the device out of shutdown, outputs the PC-BEEP signal, then returns the amplifier to shutdown mode.

-The preferred input signal is a square wave or pulse train with an amplitude of 1.5 V{pp} or greater.
-To be accurately detected, the signal must have a minimum of 1.5 V{pp} amplitude, rise and fall times of less than 0.1 μ s and a minimum of 8 rising edges.
+The preferred input signal is a square wave or pulse train.
+To be accurately detected, the signal must have a minimum of $1.5-V{pp}$ amplitude, rise and fall times of less than $0.1~\mu s$ and a minimum of eight rising edges.
 When the signal is no longer detected, the amplifier returns to its previous operating mode and volume setting.

-If it is desired to ac-couple the PC-BEEP input, the value of the coupling capacitor should be chosen to satisfy Equation 14:
+To ac-couple the PC-BEEP input, choose a coupling-capacitor value to satisfy Equation 14: